 - Click on the Files page to locate the internal file you'd like to share.

 - Click into the To field to select the Recipient and Account.

 - Send a message to notify the recipients, or select Do not Send Message.

 - Click Send to share the file.

-Files can be uploaded as private (internal), giving access to only firm employees and admins.
-A private file is indicated with a lock icon to the right of the file name.
-Manually uploaded files are marked private by default.
-Contacts and Accounts ...
+Files can be uploaded as Firm Only, giving access to only firm employees and admins.
+A Firm Only file is indicated with a lock icon to the right of the file name.
+Manually uploaded files have the option to mark files uploaded as Firm Only.
+See below. ...

 How to Share Files in Bulk

 Click on the Files page.
 Check the box to the left of any file you'd like to share.
-Pro-Tip: Filter by All Files > Private File to narrow down your search.
+Pro-Tip: Filter by All Files > Firm Only Files to narrow down your search.
 Scroll to the bottom of the page and click the share icon.
 In the To field, select the ...

 File Access Breakdown

-To Dos & Notes: Any file attached to a To Do task or Note is private.
+To Dos & Notes: Any file attached to a To Do task or Note is for firm viewing only.
 Clients cannot see these files.
-Private (internal): Any files marked private (indicated by a lock icon next to the file name) can only be seen by firm employees and admins.
-The ...
+Firm Only (internal): Any files marked firm only (indicated by a lock icon next to the file name) can only be seen by firm employees ...